 Remember in places there may be smooth single strand of electric fencing to restrict the area the cows are grazing so do not touch even if there are no warning notices.
 To get across this wire at one end there should be a black or red plastic holder which you unclip to release the wire, but please replace as we do not want the cows to get out!

-May be helpful when on the Farm Walks as sometimes the identify the next numbered sign it might be across a large field, even though we would have cut down the grass to make an easy to follow path.
+May be helpful to identify the next numbered sign when on the Farm Walks as sometimes it might be across a large field, even though we would have cut down the grass to make an easy to follow path.

 This is a new section we have added to our website, are there suggestions we might have missed, if so please let us know by our Contact Page.